 Instant Pot Method

-- Start Instant Pot on saute mode normal.
-Add oil/ghee and once hot add the asafoetida and cumin seeds.
+- Start the Instant Pot on sauté mode.
+Heat oil or ghee, and add the asafoetida (hing) and cumin seeds.

-- Press cancel, close lid with vent to sealing.
-Cook on manual or pressure cook or bean/chilli mode for 30 mins.
+- Press cancel, close the lid with the vent to seal.
+Cook on manual, pressure cook, or bean/chilli mode for 30 minutes.
 Allow natural release.

 Notes

-- Soak the black chickpeas, don't skip this part.
-Soaking not only helps cooking the chana faster but also makes them easier to digest.
+- Soak the black chickpeas; don't skip this part.
+Soaking not only helps cook the chana faster but also makes them easier to digest.

 - Skip hing (asafoetida) to make it gluten-free and use oil to make it vegan.

-- Roasted cumin seeds powder adds a nice smoky flavor so highly recommend it but you can replace it with just cumin powder.
+- Roasted cumin powder adds a nice smoky flavor, so I highly recommend it; however, you can also use just cumin powder as an alternative.

 - As part of meal prep, you can soak and boil the chickpeas ahead of time.
-They can be stored airtight in the refrigerator for 3-4 days.
+They can be stored airtight in the refrigerator for 3 to 4 days.

 Where could I buy these organic black chickpeas from?